-COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE GENER AL EDUCATION REQUIREMENTS 21 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 Introduction to Cell Functions (D) or General Biology for Non-Majors: The Processes of Life (D) BIO 100 BIO 107 Note: Credit cannot be received for more than one of these - BIO 100, 103 Eligibility for ENG 101 4 Principles of Chemistry I (D) or Inorganic Chemistry 1 (D) CHM 113 CHM 121 4 College Algebra (D) MTH 104 MTH 095 with a grade of C- or better or adequate score on the Mathematics Placement Examination 4 Pl ROGRAM REQUIREMENTS 39 Principles of Chemistry II or Inorganic Chemistry II CHM 114 CHM 124 CHM 113 or equivalent.
+COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS , GENERAL EDUCATION REQUIREMENTS 21 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 College Algebra (D) MTH 104 MTH 095 with a grade of C- or better or adequate score on the Mathematics Placement Examination 4 General Biology for Non-Majors: The Processes of Life (E) BIO 107 Eligibility for ENG 101 Note: Credit cannot be received for more than one of these - BIO 100, 103, and 107.
+4 Principles of Chemistry I (E) or Inorganic Chemistry 1 (E) CHM 113 CHM 121 High School Algebra I or equivalent recommended.
+(High School Chemistry recommended).
 High School Algebra I or equivalent recommended.
-4 Introduction to Criminal Justice CRJ 100 Eligibility for ENG 095 3 Criminal Law and Procedure CRJ 112 CRJ 100 3 Criminal Investigation and Crime Analysis or Criminal Evidence CRJ 205 CRJ 102 CRJ 100 and CRJ 112 3 Introduction to Forensic Science FRS 101 4 Forensic DNA Analysis 1 FRS 201 FRS 101 or BIO 243 and CHM 101 or 113 or 121 4 Statistics MTH 142 MTH 095 with a grade of C- or better or adequate score on the Mathematics Placement Examination 3 Humanities Elective (C) 3 Humanities Elective (C) 3 Humanities Elective (C) 3 Social Science Elective (B) 3 Social Science Elective (B) 3 Total credits 60
+(High School Chemistry recommended).
+4 PROGRAM REQUIREMENTS 39 Principles of Chemistry II or Inorganic Chemistry II CHM 114 CHM 124 CHM 113 or equivalent.
+High School Algebra I or equivalent recommended.
+4 Introduction to Criminal Justice CRJ 100 Eligibility for ENG 095 3 Criminal Law and Procedure CRJ 112 CRJ 100 3 Criminal Investigation and Crime Analysis or Criminal Evidence CRJ 205 CRJ 102 CRJ 100 and CRJ 112 3 Introduction to Forensic Science 1 FRS 101 4 Forensic DNA Analysis 2 FRS 201 FRS 101 or BIO 243 and CHM 101 or 113 or 121 4 Statistics MTH 142 MTH 095 with a grade of C- or better or adequate score on the Mathematics Placement Examination 3 Humanities Elective 3 Humanities Elective 3 Humanities Elective 3 Social Science Elective 3 Social Science Elective 3 Total credits 60